OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 In Valladolid and in the region of Andalusia, both in Spain, Easter is an emotional celebration.
 Processions begin on Good Friday with robed members of different brotherhoods riding on horseback.
-They carry Castilian religious statues to the somber sound of drums and music.
+They carry Castilian religious statues to the sombre sound of drums and music.
 These sculptures are a highlight of the processions, created by well-known sculptors, and are considered extremely important to the ritual.
 Members of the brotherhoods make poetic proclamations while riding around the city.
-The afternoon’s celebrations involve thousands of people taking part in the passion procession, which includes 31 pasos, or religious statues.
-Holy Week is one of the most spectacular and emotional fiestas here, with religious devotion, art, color, and music combining in acts to commemorate the death of Jesus Christ.
+The afternoon’s celebrations involve thousands of people taking part in the Passion procession, which includes 31 pasos, or religious statues.
+Holy Week is one of the most spectacular and emotional fiestas here, with religious devotion, art, colour and music combining in acts to commemorate the death of Jesus Christ.
 Easter in Valladolid conjures spectacular religious scenes of sober beauty.

 For Christians, there is nothing like experiencing Holy Week in Jerusalem.
 Celebrating critical moments in Jesus’ life and death at the very sites where they occurred is a moving and unforgettable experience of faith for believers.
 The Palm Sunday procession commemorates Jesus’ entry into Jerusalem and involves up to 10,000 people.
-The procession begins at Bethphage and continues into the Old City through the St. Stephen’s Gate to the Church of St. Anne.
+The procession begins at Bethphage and continues into the Old City through the St Stephen’s Gate to the Church of St Anne.
 Christians mark Good Friday by walking the same path they believe Jesus took before his crucifixion, some clutching their own crosses.
-They then attend mass in the city’s Church of the Holy Sepulchre, the site at which many Christians believe Jesus was buried and the resurrection later took place.
+They then attend mass in the city’s Church of the Holy Sepulchre, the site at which many Christians believe Jesus was buried and the Resurrection later took place.